Why Vegans May Be Exempt From Compulsory COVID-19 Vaccinations?

 For example, Graham Brady told Sky News: “Fundamentally, people's decision on whether to be vaccinated or not must be a personal decision for them to make.
 Based on their own assessment of the benefits and risks.”

 Last year, the pharma behemoth Pfizer came under scrutiny and critics for being involved in controversial animal testing to develop its COVID-19 vaccine.
-Though the vaccine does not contain any ingredients derived from animals, we find many doctors suggesting vegan patients still take the vaccine.
+Though the vaccine does not contain any ingredients derived from animals, we find many vegan doctors suggesting vegan patients still take the vaccine.

 The Vegan Society also released a statement endorsing it:

 “It has never been more important for us to talk about the definition of veganism in the context of medications, including vaccines.
 The definition of veganism recognizes that it is not always possible or practicable to avoid animal use, which is particularly relevant to medical situations.
-In the case of COVID-19, vaccination will play a fundamental role in tackling the and saving lives. …All vaccines currently are tested on animals.
+In the case of COVID-19, vaccination will play a fundamental role in tackling the pandemic and saving lives. …All vaccines currently are tested on animals.
 At this stage it is impossible to have a vaccine that has been created without animal use.”

 This endorsement from the vegan society has been under criticism considering two factors, the first is that vaccines can be analyzed with mathematic models, but mostly since this vaccine is experimental and currently is being tested in the whole human population, there is no need to keep on testing on an animal.